Computer ExplorationsUse a CAS to perform the following steps in ... | Channels for Pearson+

 Implicit Plotting

-Implicit plotting involves graphing equations that are not solved for one variable in terms of another.
-In this context, a Computer Algebra System (CAS) is used to visualize the equation 2y² + (xy)¹/³ = x² + 2.
-This helps in understanding the relationship between x and y without explicitly solving for one variable.
+Implicit plotting involves graphing equations where the relationship between variables is not explicitly solved for one variable in terms of the others.
+In this case, the equation xy³ + tan(x + y) = 1 is plotted using a Computer Algebra System (CAS) to visualize solutions that satisfy the equation, including checking specific points like P(π/4, 0).

 Recommended video: